Everything You Need to Know About Minor in Consumption (MIC) Charges

 • Financial opportunities

-A MIC is a misdemeanor and can stay on your record if you do not reach out for legal help from an attorney.
-Any legal offenses on your record can be seen by future potential employees which could affect your career opportunities.
+A MIC is a misdemeanor that can stay on your record if you do not reach out for legal help from a criminal defenseattorney.
+Any legal offenses on your record can be seen by future potential employees, which could affect your career opportunities.

 In many cases, people charged with a MIC are also charged with other crimes.